 But we don’t stop there.
 We’ll also throw in the applicable sales tax and give you the option to purchase the same new or comparable tire at the refunded price, with the payment of any new applicable sales tax that may have increased between now and when the tire was purchased.

-No prorating, no disqualifications (for any reason) and no mileage adjustments similar to those you might have to deal with under the terms of a traditional tire tread warranty.
+There’s no prorating, no disqualifications (for any reason) and no mileage adjustments similar to those you might have to deal with under the terms of a traditional tire tread warranty.

 Tire Warranties for Workmanship and Materials